Corby Glen Community Primary School

 What does a maths lesson look like?

-Assessment takes place in every single lesson and the next lesson is adapted in response to this.
-Children complete review and revision sections in their Maths No Problem workbooks each time the reach the end of a topic.
-We also carry out unit test from White Rose and termly NFER tests for each year group.
+Assessment takes place formatively in every single lesson and future learning is adapted in response to this.
+Children also complete review and revision tasks as a form of summative assessment.
+We also carry out unit tests from White Rose and termly NFER tests for each year group.

 In this section you will find videos and documents to demonstrate what the different areas of maths look like and how to support you child in their learning.
 For key stage specific 'how-to' guides on the different operations and the strategies used please see the links below for KS1 and KS2.